Kinematics¶

 tip_link = list(manip.getActiveLinkNames())[-1]

-ik_input = KinGroupIKInput(target_iso, working_frame, tip_link)
+ik_input = KinGroupIKInput(target, working_frame, tip_link)

 seed = np.zeros(6)